blekenbleu/blekenbleu.github.io/microscope/Nikon/Optiphot/index.md

 | ![](lit_meter.jpg) | ![](unlit_meter.jpg) |

 ## Received 9 June 2022
-Despite being advertised as a Labophot, the frame has its Nikon Optiphot plate.
+Despite being advertised as a Labophot,
+tt is an Optiphot, with Nikon Optiphot plate on its arm.
-Both plastic base pads are fine.
+Plastic base pads are fine.
 Those tend to be problematic on Optiphot 2...

 The lamphouse was thankfully intact, having been removed as requested.